 Yellowstone National Park has the largest concentration of free-roaming wildlife in the lower 48 states and the global temperate zone.
 All wildlife, especially bison and bears are unpredictable and dangerous.
 Keep a safe distance from all wildlife; view from your car.
 It is against the law to approach within 100 yards of bears or within 25 yards of other wildlife.
 For your safety and the animals welfare, avoid wildlife with young.
 Visit our Viewing Wildlife page for more information.
-To develop a feel for how dangerous the wildlife can be, click here to view an animated gif of a man being thrown into a tree by a bison (165K).This may take a few minutes with a slow modem.

 All of Yellowstone is bear country.
 Bears may appear tolerant of people but are known to attack without warning.
 Feeding wildlife is unlawful.
 Never leave food or garbage unattended.
 To decrease the likelihood of personal injury, store all food and cooking utensils in a secure place.
 Backcountry use may be restricted in some areas to reduce human related impacts on bears in high density grizzly bear habitat.
 Please visit our page that provides advice on minimizing the dangers associated with a bear encounter.